Tag: Climate change

 The new evacuation order encompasses a huge area of Sonoma County, including Santa Rosa, where an estimated 175,000 people live.

-Sonoma County is just north of San Francisco and Marin County; the … Read the rest
+Sonoma County is just north of San Francisco and Marin County; the whole area can be seen as a giant conurbation.
+This is climate change, not tomorrow but now.

 From the News from Siberia file: